SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to/workbench/how-to-open-activities-or-views-of-lazy-loaded-modules.md

 export class AppRoutingModule {
 }
 ```
-Notice that the lazy loading syntax uses loadChildren followed by a string that is the relative path to the module, a hash mark or #, and the module’s class name.
-It is important to pass a string instead of a symbol to not load the module eagerly.
+Notice that the lazy loading syntax uses loadChildren followed by the standard ES2015 dynamic import statement (since Angular 8).

 ### 5. Open activities or views of the feature module